swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

 ### Task executor preference inheritance in Structured Concurrency

-Task executor preference is inherited by child tasks and is *not* inherited by un-structured tasks.
+Task executor preference is inherited by child tasks and actors which do not declare an explicit executor (so-called "default actors"), and is *not* inherited by un-structured tasks.

 Specifically:

 * **Do** inherit task executor preference
     * TaskGroup’s `addTask()`, unless overridden with explicit parameter
     * `async let`
+    * methods on actors which which do not declare an explicit `unownedExecutor` requirement
 * **Do not** inherit task executor preference
     * Unstructured tasks: `Task {}` and `Task.detached {}`
+    * methods on actors which **do** declare an explicit `unownedExecutor` (including e.g. the `MainActor`)

 This also means that an entire tree can be made to execute their nonisolated work on a specific executor, just by means of setting the preference on the top-level task.